kubeflow/manifests/README.md

 #### Merging multiple overlays to generate app.yaml

-Normally when `kfctl init ...` is called it will download the kubeflow repo under `<deployment>/.cache` and read one of the config files under `.cache/kubeflow/<version>/bootstrap/config`.
+In the past when `kfctl init ...` was called it would download the kubeflow repo under `<deployment>/.cache` and read one of the config files under `.cache/kubeflow/<version>/bootstrap/config`.
 These config files define packages, components and component parameters (among other things).
 Each config file is a compatible k8 resource of kind *KfDef*.
-The various config files are:
+The config files are:

 - kfctl_default.yaml
 - kfctl_basic_auth.yaml
 - kfctl_iap.yaml

-Both kfctl_basic_auth.yaml and kfctl_iap.yaml contain the contents of kfctl_default.yaml plus some additional changes specific to using basic_auth when the cluster is created and platform specific resources if the platform is **gcp**.
-This redundancy is eliminated by using kustomize to combine a **gcp** overlay and/or a **basic_auth** overlay.
-Additionally, due to pipeline refactoring, the kustomize package manager has split the bundled pipeline component in ksonnet to a set of individual pipeline targets.
-This results in the following:
+Both kfctl_basic_auth.yaml and kfctl_iap.yaml contained the contents of kfctl_default.yaml plus additional changes specific to using kfctl_basic_auth.yaml when --use_basic_auth is passed in or kfctl_iap.yaml when --platform gcp is passed in .
+This has been refactored to use kustomize where the config/base holds kfctl_default and additional overlays add to the base.
+The directory now looks like:

 ```
+.
-config
+└── config
     ├── base
+    │   ├── kfctl_default.yaml
     │   └── kustomization.yaml
     └── overlays
         ├── basic_auth
+        │   ├── kfctl_default-patch.yaml
+        │   ├── kfctl_default.yaml
         │   └── kustomization.yaml
+        ├── gcp
+        │   ├── kfctl_default-patch.yaml
+        │   ├── kfctl_default.yaml
+        │   └── kustomization.yaml
         ├── ksonnet
+        │   ├── kfctl_default-patch.yaml
+        │   ├── kfctl_default.yaml
         │   └── kustomization.yaml
         └── kustomize
+            ├── kfctl_default-patch.yaml
+            ├── kfctl_default.yaml
             └── kustomization.yaml
 ```

+Where ksonnet and kustomize hold differing ways of handling the pipeline manifest.

 Based on the cli args to `kfctl init...`, the correct overlays will be merged to produce an app.yaml.
 The original files have been left as is until UI integration can be completed in a separate PR